kiran-sumant/ObsidianKM/Academic/Flagship Seminar 2024-08-19.md

 Fear conditioned animals show that with extinction learning, expression of certain lncRNA Gas5 is upregulated after EXT, heavily involved in stress response.

+Gas5 shown to bind to many synapse proteins, many of which are associated with RNA granule formation

+**CIRTS - CRISPR- inspired RNA targeting system** tool to manipulate RNA in a manner that is:
+1. ==cell specific==
+2. ==synapse-specific==
+3. ==state-dependent==

+mechanism proof of concept confirmed.

+Gas5- CIRTS knockdown leads to dysregulation of proper protein recruitment, thus

 ## What did the speaker discover?